 If traveling to 1966 is successful could they go directly from 1966 to 1963?
 Macy realizes she did not read the how to do it part.
 She doesn’t know how to stop the assassination of JFK.
 It would seem prudence to killed Oswald long before he gets to Dallas.
 Oswald was working at the book depository, so how could the main character Stephen King’s novel fail in to lay in wait for him?
 She watched the show JFK The Lost Bullet many times.

 Woodleaf has found a new photo.
 He shows the photo to Macy.

 Woodleaf: This could be Menegle’s house in Nueva Germania.

 Woodleaf: I don’t know.
-I am going to guess it’s an old photo of a structure on Angel Island.
-I found it a cafe.
-Someone must have left it behind.
+I’m going to guess it’s an old photo of an abandoned building on Angel Island.
+I found it inside a book someone left behind at Dogwood Coffee Cafe.
+Someone was using it for a bookmark for the book Five Years.
 It could be any place.

 Woodleaf: Other then he could foresee into the future and want to help me, I don’t know.
 I have to think of a longer backstory.
 This could take some time.